Residence Hall Information

 Fay House - Built in 1875 and renovated in 2013 utilizing DeafSpace principles.
 Up to 15 students reside in Fay House.
 Fay House is named after a renowed family of Gallaudet educators: Helen Fay, a teacher at both Kendall and Gallaudet from 1907 to 1946; Helen's brother, Allan, taught at Gallaudet from 1897 to 1915; their father, Edward Allan Fay, taught at Gallaudet from 1866 to 1923 and served as vice-president from 1885 to 1923.
 Fay House has eight bedrooms, a studio apartment, kitchen, living room, and a dining room.

 All residence halls are staffed by the following:

-Coordinator of Residence Education (CRE) - professional staff that have the ultimate administrative responsibility for residence hall management, resident discipline, budget management, hall programming, and paraprofessional program coordination.
+Coordinator of Residence Education (CRE) – full-time professional staff who have the ultimate administrative responsibility for residence hall management, student budget management, hall programming, and paraprofessional program coordination.

 Staff Residential Assistant (SRA) – full-time staff whose primary responsibilities involve monitoring entry into the residence hall and performing other office functions.
 SRAs work closely with fellow Residence Life staff members and the Department of Public Safety in maintaining the security of residence halls.

-Graduate Assistant (GA) - GAs are paraprofessional staff who report to the CRE.
+Graduate Assistant (GA) – paraprofessional staff who report to the CRE.
 GAs assists the CRE in the management of the residence halls, hall programming, and supervision of Resident Assistants.

-Resident Assistant (RA) - RAs are paraprofessional staff who report directly to the CRE/GA.
+Resident Assistant (RA)/Substitute Resident Assistant (SubRA) – paraprofessional staff who report directly to the CRE/GA.
 RAs are responsible for providing residence hall programming, performing administrative work, executing emergency procedures, and community development in the residence halls.